Sheryl Ang and Yuta Nakayama

 The resulting prints document the timber much like a fingerprint or botanical illustration.
 The stacked and branded blocks resemble bars of gold bullion to evoke associations of stockpiled wealth, bank reserves and investments.
 Sequestered carbon needs to be seen as a precious mineral reserve in the same way, and we need to store it carefully; in this case, in beautifully stacked piles of wooden blocks.

-Timber supplied by Arnold Laver and Morgan Timber
+Timber supplied by Arnold Laver and Morgan Timber (FSC & PEFC)

 With thanks to our competition judges; Julia Barfield, Adam Brinkworth, Yinka Ilori, Leah Riley Brown and Andrew Waugh.